gateio/proof-of-reserves/README.md

   To "modify" a work means to copy from or adapt all or part of the work in a fashion requiring copyright permission, other than the making of an exact copy.
-The resulting work is called a "modified version" of the earlier work or a work "based on" the earlier work.
+The resulting work is called a "modified version" of theu earlier work or a work "based on" the earlier work.

   A "covered work" means either the unmodified Program or a work based